 You should now be able to hear your guitar (and the added effects!) through your speaker!

-Method 3: Connect electric guitar to speakers using a preamp
+Method 3: Connect the electric guitar to the speakers using a preamp

 The old-school way of connecting an electric guitar to a speaker: using a preamp.